 A moka pot is a nifty device that brews coffee using the pressure of steam.
 The moka pot is also called stovetop espresso coffee maker.
 This coffee brewing method is very popular because it brews a strong concentrated coffee that uses pressure during extraction.
 The moka pot is the choice of many coffee lovers because it’s inexpensive, easy to use, and very reliable.
 You can probably use one of these devices forever if you take care of it properly.
 People also love the taste of stove top coffee, which is basically a rustic espresso with a lot of bite.

 The macchinetta, as the Italians call it, was invented by Luigi de Ponti, and he patented it for Alfonso Bialetti in 1933.
 The exact same model is still sold by Bialetti as Bialetti Moka Express.
-Full history of the macchinetta here.
-The aluminium made octagonal coffee maker is the favorite way of making coffee for millions of people.
+The full history of the macchinetta here.
+The aluminum made octagonal coffee maker is the favorite way of making coffee for millions of people.

 How Moka Pot Coffee Tastes

 People call moka pot coffee espresso.
 Technically, we can call it espresso, because the brewing method involves pushing hot water through a puck of coffee.
 Taste-wise it’s not really an espresso, because it tastes differently.
 The reason is the water temperature, which is hotter than the pump espresso, and the lower pressure during brewing.

 Moka pot espresso is a rich coffee with a full body, with full notes of chocolate and caramel.
 There are also more bitter accents in a stovetop espresso.
 Probably more than in most of the coffee brewing methods.